nixworks/public/news/2013/07/10/README.md

 ##### Russia
 ### [Prominent Russian opposition figure Alexei Navalny registers himself to stand in September's vote for Moscow mayor. ](/news/2013/07/10/prominent-russian-opposition-figure-alexei-navalny-registers-himself-to-stand-in-september-s-vote-for-moscow-mayor.md)
-_Context: Alexei Navalny, vote, Russia, Mayor of Moscow, Moscow_
+_Context: Alexei Navalny, Russia, Moscow, Mayor of Moscow, vote_

 ##### President
 ### [The President of Portugal Cavaco Silva calls for a national salvation understanding between the three main parties: the Socialists, and the governing coalition PSD and CDS-PP. In a statement after the President's communication to the country, the Socialists said they will not support such Government and called for early elections. ](/news/2013/07/10/the-president-of-portugal-cavaco-silva-calls-for-a-national-salvation-understanding-between-the-three-main-parties-the-socialists-and-the.md)